abdullah-25/graphql-movie-api/README.md

 ## Overview

-This project is a simple GraphQL API that provides CRUD operations for managing data related to [your domain].
+This project is a simple GraphQL API that provides CRUD operations for managing data related to user profiles and movies.
 It uses GraphQL for querying and modifying the data and PostgreSQL with Prisma as the database.
-The project is organized to demonstrate how to create, retrieve, update, and delete [your data model] records.
+The project is organized to demonstrate how to create, retrieve, update, and delete movie and user records.
+JWT is implemented for user auth and only verified and authenticated users are granted access to CRUD operations.

 ## Prerequisites